openapiv1/desktop/README.md

 **5. Inspect the screenshots**

-After the script finished, inspect the screenshots by checking them in the `python/` directory.
+After the script is finished, inspect the screenshots by checking them in the `python/` directory.

 **6. (Optional) Modify the template**